tnarik/basebox-solaris10/README.md

 To use a different version you should change the iso filename and the checksum.

+## Setup

+For most builders, you would need to have the corresponding guest tools already downloaded.
+To do this, you just need to manually select the creation of a machine from a given ISO and select the installation of the guest tools manually so that they get downloaded locally.

 ## Templates

 Two different templates are provided: